 - Stir your wet ingredients all together: coconut oil, sweet potato puree, eggs, vanilla, maple syrup and milk.

-- Stir the dry ingredients right into the wet ingredients: flour, baking soda, baking powder, spices and salt.
+- Stir the dry ingredients right into the wet ingredients: flour, baking soda, baking powder, and spices.
 Mix it up (but don't overmix)

 - Cook ¼ cup sized sweet potato pancakes in a non-stick pan or on a griddle.

 - Enjoy with berries and maple syrup!

 How do I make sweet potato puree?
 I highly recommend cooking your sweet potatoes in an Instant Pot.
 If you don't own one, here's my tutorial on How to Bake Sweet Potatoes.
 Cook, cool slightly and mash into a puree.
 Make sure your puree is cool when you make the pancakes.

 Can this recipe be made ahead?
 YES!
 We love making a double batch and storing the leftovers in the fridge.
 When we want to re-heat, we just pop them in the toaster!
 You can also make them ahead and freeze for up to 3 months.
 Make sure you wrap them in a layer of cling wrap and place in a storage container to avoid freezer burn.

 Can I use whole wheat flour in this recipe?
 I do not enjoy the texture of pancakes with whole wheat flour (it is gummy and dense).
 I did test this recipe with white whole wheat flour and would recommend this in place of 100% whole wheat.

 Can I use almond flour?
 Gluten-free flour?
 I have only tested this recipe with all purpose (good), whole wheat (no go) and white whole wheat (good) so I can't say for sure without further testing.

 OK if you’re like me, you might get ‘pancake flipping anxiety’…aka you get so up in your own head that you are doomed to screw up flipping these pancakes.